Phishing Kit Uses Custom Font Files to Decode Text

 bpf3

-Researchers at Proofpoint discovered a phishing template that uses a unique method for encoding text using web fonts.
+Researchers discovered a phishing template that uses a unique method for encoding text using web fonts.
 The researchers found that the source code of the landing page contained encoded text, but the browser unexpectedly renders it as cleartext.

 The page impersonates the website of a major bank.
 Digging deeper, the researchers traced the source of the character substitution cipher to the page’s CSS code.
 The code references a “fonts” folder that doesn’t exist, so instead it loads two base64-encoded woff and woff2 font files.
 These font files are custom-made with the letters out of order.
 When the browser renders the page, it treats the font as if it’s in alphabetical order and replaces the letters in the source code with readable text.